OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ./hprof-conv memory.hprof memory-mat.hprof
 ```

 MAT provides several different tools you can use to analyze the memory dump.
 For example, you can use the _Histogram_ to get an idea on how many objects have been captured from a certain type, or the _Thread Overview_ to see process' threads and their stack frames.
-Check the _Dominator Tree_ to learn about keep-alive dependencies between objects. (**TO BE CONFIRMED OR REMOVED:** The _Dominator Tree_ is also the only tool containing the information for static classes).
+Check the _Dominator Tree_ to learn about keep-alive dependencies between objects.
 You can use regular expressions to filter out the results in all of these tools.

 _Object Query Language_ studio is a MAT tool that enables you to use an SQL-like language for querying objects from the memory dump.
 It supports simple object transformation trough invocation of Java methods on the particular object, as well as API to build sophisticated tools on top of MAT.